top of page

 Indigenous Paranormal is a monthly YouTube series that delves deep into the haunted history of Tyendinaga Mohawk Territory and surrounding area.
 Each investigation is conducted by the Kenhte:ke Paranormal Society, a volunteer based group composed of a medium, investigators using standard ghost hunting equipment, and a historical researcher.

 Have you ever wanted to go on a ghost hunt and learn the haunted history of the Bay of Quinte region at the same time?
 Now is your chance.
-This isn't your typical haunted walk, and after a preliminary sweep of the Deseronto Public Library, we found several signs of paranormal activity.
+Author of "It Was Dark There All The Time: Sophia Burthen and the Legacy of Slavery in Canada" Andrew Hunter will be joining us to uncover connections to the Underground Railroad and Macaulay Heritage Park.

-Tickets will become available in September.
-A portion of the sales will go to the Deseronto Public Library for Indigenous programming and to the Kenhtè:ke Food Sovereignty Project.
+A portion of the sales will go to Macaulay Heritage Park for Indigenous and Black programming and to the One Dish Project.

 Deseronto